 - Practical experience — You will have extensive opportunities to gain hands-on experience in your area of expertise, such as music and worship internships, student teaching, conducting department ensembles, various regional competitions, membership in multiple choral and instrumental ensembles, and more.

 MVNU students have the opportunity to travel through participation in Music and Ministry teams, which travel to churches, camps, and retreats across the U.S. to lead worship.
 Music and Ministry teams are coordinated by the Admissions department.

 All students are also invited to participate in our many other service and learning trips.

-Our graduates have attended:
+Our graduates have continued further study at:

 - Eastman School of Music